 Testing in Django provides numerous examples and explanations for how to test your Django project's code.

 Django comes with its own custom object-relational mapper (ORM) typically referred to as "the Django ORM".
-Learn more about the Django ORM on the Python object-relational mappers page that includes a section specifically for the Django ORM as well as additional resources and tutorials.
+Learn more about the Django ORM on the its own page and more broadly about ORMs on the Python object-relational mappers page.

 Deploying and handling static and media files can be confusing for new Django developers.
 These resources along with the static content page are useful for figuring out how to handle these files properly.